jinyorjin/SIT305-HD-Task4.0-DentalEasy/README.md

 - Information grouped into sections to reduce cognitive load

 The aim was to create a simple and trustworthy interface suitable for a healthcare-related app.
+## History Sharing Feature

+The History screen includes a Share button for each saved item.
+This allows users to share dental explanations or tooth information using Android’s native sharing system (`Intent.ACTION_SEND`).
+Each shared message includes the history item title, explanation, and “Shared from DentalEasy App”.

 ## Development Environment